 The active drug in Vicodin is Hydrocodone, a opiate analgesic (narcotic).
-Favre started out using the prescribed amount, but over time, as his pain continued game after game without any rest, he took more of the drug to control it.
+Favre, who became a hydrocodone addict, started out using the prescribed amount, but over time, as his pain continued game after game without any rest, he took more of the drug to control it.
 Soon he was experiencing negative side effects and developed a dependence on the drug.
 He needed help to stop using.

 Hydrocodone is prescribed for the relief of moderate to severe pain, and in combination with other drugs to relieve cough.
 The drug causes change to the way the brain and central nervous system react to pain.